adelhpour/Alcuin/docs/download.rst

         .. note::

-            To build NetworkEditorGUI from source, Qt development tools are needed to be already installed on your machine.
+            To build Alcuin from source, Qt development tools are needed to be already installed on your machine.

     *  Click "Configure" button time and again until no red variable row remains.